-- I: 1) Core Course: International Studies 240: Introduction to International Studies - 2) Language Proficiency: Japanese 202 or equivalent in another Asian language (See Asian Studies Concentration) - 3) Four courses: two from Section A, two from Section B, but one course from section C may be substituted for one in A or B (See lists under Asian Studies concentration) - II: 1) Core Course: International Studies 240: Introduction to International - 2) Five courses: two from Section A, two from Section B, and one from Section A, B, or C (See lists under Asian Studies concentration)

-LATIN AMERICAN STUDIES CONCENTRATION

-- 1) Language Proficiency: Spanish 203 Conversation and Composition.
-Students who also wish to pursue a major or minor in Hispanic Studies will meet the language proficiency requirement upon completion of the Hispanic Studies major or minor course requirements. - 2) Five additional courses to be selected from sections A and B, with at least two from each.
+- I: 1) Core Course: International Studies 240: Introduction to International Studies - 2) Language Proficiency: Japanese 202 or equivalent in another Asian language (See Asian Studies Concentration) 3) Four courses: two from Section A, two from Section B, but one course from section C may be substituted for one in A or B (See lists under Asian Studies concentration) II: 1) Core Course: International Studies 240: Introduction to International Studies 2) Five courses: two from Section A, two from Section B, and one from Section A, B, or C (See lists under Asian Studies concentration) LATIN AMERICAN STUDIES CONCENTRATION Core Courses IS 240: Introduction to International Studies One course on international systems, structures, and processes One course on the nature and analysis of culture IS 488: Senior Seminar 1) Language Proficiency: Spanish 203 Conversation and Composition.
+Students who also wish to pursue a major or minor in Hispanic Studies will meet the language proficiency requirement upon completion of the Hispanic Studies major or minor course requirements.
+2) Five additional courses to be selected from sections A and B, with at least two from each.